 At Beats, all headphones and earphones are MFI certified which is not surprising following Apple’s acquisition of the brand.
 The same goes for Bose and Jabra who have chosen the same camp.
 Conversely, Sennheiser lets you choose between Android and iOS.

 Apt-X or not

 The apt-X is a coding system which is supposed to offer a sound quality close to that of the CD despite the compression related to the Bluetooth.
 To take advantage of this, the transmitter (the smartphone in this case) and the receiver (our headphones or headphones) must both be compatible with this technology.
-Regarding the iPhone, the question does not arise, Apple having not deigned to integrate it in its smartphone or even in its iPod.
-If you have a compatible device, three models are able to play sound in apt-X in our selection: Monster Roc Sport, LG Tone Active and Divacore Blueskull.
+Regarding the iPhone, the question does not arise, Apple had not designed to integrate it in its smartphone or even in its iPod.
+If you have a compatible device, three models are able to play sound in apt-X in our selection: Monster Roc Sport, LG Tone Active, and Divacore Blueskull.

 For his part, Jabra has opted for Dolby audio processing in order to offer a greater immersion or to personalize the sound of its headphones.
 Nevertheless, you have to go through the dedicated application to enjoy it.
 It then replaces the default player of your smartphone.